Who we are

 All therapists participate in regular education and professional development to ensure you receive the most up-to-date and evidence based treatment techniques and care.

-Common treatments we specialise in:
+Common treatments we provide:

-- Fabrication of custom thermoplastic orthoses, commonly known as same day splints
+• Fabrication of custom thermoplastic orthoses, commonly known as same day splints

-- Prescription of exercise and strengthening programs for both surgical and non-surgical conditions
+• Prescription of exercise and strengthening programs for both surgical and non-surgical conditions

-- Soft tissue treatment
+• Soft tissue treatment

-- Desensitisation for sensitive scars and nerve conditions
+• Desensitisation for sensitive scars and nerve conditions

-- Wound and scar management
+• Wound and scar management

-- Return to work advice
+• Return to work advice

-- Management of oedema (swelling)
+• Management of oedema (swelling)

-- Pain management
+• Pain management

 Our mission is to provide the best hand, wrist, and upper limb occupational therapy service in Australia.
 We work collaboratively with all parties to ensure optimal outcomes for each patient.